tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 The Quick Reference Guide also identifies whether a Test operates on `Single Records` or a `Multi Record` (a dataset).
 A brief description of what the Test is intended to do follows, with a more detailed description for implementers, consisting of `Expected Response`, `Information Elements` `Acted Upon` and `Consulted`, any `Parameters` that could change the behavior of the Tests, default values for any `Parameters` or `bdq:sourceAuthority` consulted by the Test.

 Two Examples of Test data input and output are provided to illustrate opposing behaviors of the Test.
 For `Validation` Tests, one example provides a `Response.result`="COMPLIANT", the other "NOT_COMPLIANT".
-See the [BDQ Implementer's Guide](../implementers/index.md) for information about Test Validation Data.
+See the [BDQ Implementer's Guide](../implementers/index.md) for information about data for Conformance Testing of Test implementations.

 Each Test lists `Use Cases` describing `Data Quality Needs` to which each Test is applicable.
 Notes provide additional guidance for understanding Test results and for implementation.